Automobili Pininfarina's design director shares the brand's driving ambition to create the world's first zero-emissions hypercar

 The fully electric-powered 1,900bhp machine is said to be the most powerful road-legal car ever made in Italy, with technical innovations including four separate 120kWh batteries and motors – one for each wheel – that promise to take this extraordinary vehicle from 0-60mph in less than two seconds, and with a predicted top speed of 217mph.

-Announced at the Geneva Motor Show in March, the $2.6m (£2m) Battista is generating serious hype, despite the fact the first model will not hit the road until 2020.
+First announced at the Geneva Motor Show in March 2019, the $2.6m (£2m) Battista is generating serious hype, despite the fact the first model has only this week announced its testing phase.
 “The Battista is the realisation of a dream, a hypercar that’s already breaking the rules of our segment,” says Automobili Pininfarina design director Luca Borgogno.
 “For a designer who looks to the future, there’s nothing better than this – and I can tell you that, for me, it’s a very emotional thing to drive.”

 With a limited-edition run of just 150, the Battista is designed to marry “beauty, purity and rarity” in both form and function, and is the first step towards the brand’s aim of creating purely zero-emission vehicles. >>